overnode-org/overnode/docs/docs/07-configs-secrets-storage.md

 > echo "Hello World!" > echo/hello-world.txt
 ```

-And now mount it to the echo server container to the `/settings` path as readonly:
+And now mount it to the echo server container to the `/settings` path as read-only:

 ```yml
 version: "3.7"